 If you were given an assignment with no due date, what would you do?
 Personally, I’m a ridiculous person and I’d do it immediately and then forget about it.
 Some people would let it languish.
 Other people might get really paranoid and not know what to do.
 Give.
 Yourself.
 A. Due.
 Date.
 That way you can pace yourself appropriately.
 If you truly know where you are starting, and where (and when!) you’re going, then the middle becomes clear.
 That pesky middle is the hard part, so don’t let it linger.
 The work of completing a goal is way harder than setting it, and never feels as good as meeting it, but it IS the most important part.
 With an end clearly defined you can get to work.
 You owe yourself that clarity.

 Ok, so that’s my spiel on goals!
 Wanna know a secret?
 I have TONS of goals, and I’m working on them every day.
 The last little bit I have for you?
 Accountability and support.
 Find a person or people who will be there to support you.
-Personally, I have a kickass Facebook group that I’d love for you to join.
+Personally, I have a kickass Facebook page that I’d love for you to visit.
 I talk about these goals of mine, my awkward life, my trials and tribulations, and of course my beloved Juice Plus.